A note on cubic fourfolds containing several planes: Introduction

 \subsection{Acknowledgements}

-I would like to thank my advisor Daniel Huybrechts for his interest in this project as well as his comments on a preliminary version of this article.
+I would like to thank my advisor Daniel Huybrechts for his interest in this project as well as his comments on a preliminary version of this article, and Claire Voisin for the invitation to Paris and the opportunity to present this material at the s\'eminaire de g\'eom\'etrie alg\'ebrique.
+Moreover, I would like to thank Reinder Meinsma for interesting discussions on the content of this note, as well as the two anonymous referees for helpful comments.
 This research was funded by the ERC Synergy Grant HyperK, Grant agreement ID 854361.
 I am grateful for the support provided by the International Max Planck Research School on Moduli Spaces at the Max Planck Institute for Mathematics in Bonn.